jewel/clearskies/PROTOCOL.md

 =========================

 The ClearSkies protocol is a two-way (or multi-way) directory synchronization protocol, inspired by BitTorrent Sync.
-It is not compatible with btsync but a software could potentially implement both protocols.
 It is a friend-to-friend protocol as opposed to a peer-to-peer protocol, meaning that files aren't shared with all peers in the network.

 This is a draft of the version 1 protocol and is subject to breaking changes when necessary.